WRITE BY THE LAKE 2020:

 All the students will join together for craft talks, jumpstart writing prompts, a majority of the week’s meals, and evening readings.
 And, of course, enjoy the final night’s party on Joyce’s grounds for a perfect ending to the workshop.
 Optional add-on stay available, if you’d like to extend your trip to write.

 We’ll spend the week exploring the one story, above all others, in which you are the world’s expert: your own.
-Using, as the basis for instruction, your manuscript submission (self-contained personal essays for some, an excerpt from a longer work of memoir for others) we’ll explore the concepts of voice, point of view, structure, language, character development, dialogue, and more.
-But as much as our work will focus on issues of craft and technique, we’ll look at the question that belongs at the core of every personal narrative: not simply “what happened?” but “what is your story about?”
+Using, as the basis for instruction, your manuscript submission (self-contained personal essays for some, an excerpt from a longer work of memoir for others) But as much as our work will focus on issues of craft and technique, we’ll look at the question that belongs at the core of every personal narrative: not simply “what happened?” but “what is your story about?”
 And this one: “What has your journey been, and where has it taken you?”
 Participants in this workshop will be asked to submit a 2500-word sample—a stand-alone essay or an excerpt.
 Each writer’s work and story will be the focus of a workshop session, addressed in a way that will contain abundant lessons not only for that writer but for the others in the group.
 Those who have not written something yet—but want to—can submit a bare-bones description of the story they want to tell, but don’t know how to begin—in which case, we’ll spend that writer’s workshop session sketching out the method for embarking on a memoir project.
 We’ll also talk about the question of what a writer’s obligations and responsibilities are, to the people in his or her life, when telling a story in which their actions play a part.

-A welcome dinner with the group in Antigua, private room at a beautiful, colonial hotel in Antigua, and typical Guatemala breakfast the next morning in the hotel’s garden
+A private room at a beautiful, colonial hotel in Antigua with a group welcome dinner and a typical Guatemalan breakfast the next morning

-Breakfasts and lunches, along with tea, local coffee, healthy snacks and non-alcoholic beverages (with complete care taken to ensure safety for those unaccustomed to local food)
+Breakfasts, lunches, tea, local coffee, healthy snacks and non-alcoholic beverages, all prepared with care taken to ensure safety for those unaccustomed to local food